Poor Wayfaring Stranger

 Year: 2016

 In this song of despair and hope, the words inspire the music.
-Behind a soulful, plaintive solo, the choral accompaniment starts very sparse but gradually thickens into rich and flowing harmonies with a surprise Dorian flavor at just the right moments.
-The choir sings the third verse which builds into a triumphant maestoso at “I’m goin’ there to see my savior.”
-But the soloist reminds us that we are not there yet, and there is a long way to go.
+Behind a soulful, plaintive solo, the accompaniment starts very sparse but gradually thickens into rich and flowing harmonies with a surprise Dorian flavor at just the right moments.
+The third verse builds into a triumphant maestoso at “I’m goin’ there to see my savior.”
+But the final phrases remind us that we are not there yet, and there is a long way to go.
 Even so, the piece ends on a hopeful note.

 The voicing of the SATB version is SATB + solo, with a bit of divisi in the soprano and bass.
 The SSAA version is SSAA + solo, but in the third verse the choir has a five-part SSSAA split, without a solo.